 Earn passive income from Real estate stocks.

 With just a minimum down payment of about 30% you can buy a property.
-If you don’t have the down payment you can get a loan.
-The complete cash to buy and rehab the property is lent to you.
+If you don’t have the down payment you can get creative by taking advantage of partnership deals or credit card loans.

 When you rent the property.
 You generate monthly cash flow from the property.